CS639-Data-Management-for-Data-Science/f24/p5/README.md

 ---

 To get credits for Question 1.5, you need to write SQL queries in Snowflake to obtain 5 example lines in` NYC taxi` record dataset, `Taxi zone` dataset, and `GNews` dataset.
 Name them as `taxi_record.csv`,  `taxi_zone.csv`, and `GNews.csv`.
 Add them to the GitHub Repo.
+In terms of GNews result, both `TopHeadings` and `Search` table result are ok.

 ## 2 Transform data (3 points)